-Well the good news is that Endless Summer blue hydrangea do not need pruning.
+Well, the good news is that Endless Summer hydrangeas do not need pruning.
 In fact, it is best to leave the plants alone for the first 4 – 5 years so they can establish well.
 Additionally, endless summer hydrangea flowers continue to grow and bloom on both new and old stems.

 Avoid pruning Endless Summer hydrangea in the fall at all costs.
-In fact, you should only prune blue endless summer hydrangea in May, which allow its buds to form after the winter.
+In fact, you should only prune blue endless summer hydrangea in May, which allows its buds to form after the winter.

 Endless Summer Hydrangea Size

-An Endless Summer hydrangea shrub can grow into a full size bush with a height of around 4 feet and a width of 4 feet at full maturity.
+An Endless Summer hydrangea shrub can grow into a full-size bush with a height of around 3-5 feet and a width of 3-5 feet at full maturity.
 Space your plants about 3.5 feet apart to form a hedge.
 If you want space between your hydrangeas, space them up to 8 feet apart.